 Our cooperation is based on partnership and transparency.
 We have a financial focus.
-We want to grow and generate sound profits.
-We share these earnings with our employees. ‘the blue way’ also governs our interaction with our customers.
+We want to grow and generate good profits.
+We share these earnings with our employees. ‘the blue way’ also governs our interaction with our clients.

 1992 – Eco-management for Potsdamer Platz in Berlin

-In 1992, Daimler AG commissioned us to undertake eco-management for the construction of the Potsdamer Platz.
-It was to be an integral element of project management.
+In 1992, Daimler AG commissioned us to develop and eco-management strategy for the construction of the Potsdamer Platz.
+It was to be an integral element of the project management.

 Reduction of heat consumption

 Optimal thermal insulation and the use of passive solar energy reduced heat consumption in Potsdamer Platz buildings.
 Sophisticated facade concepts with natural ventilation were used for all office buildings – including high-rises.
-The result: Energy savings of up to 50 percent compared to conventional air conditioning systems.
+The result are energy savings of up to 50 percent compared to conventional air conditioning systems.

 Lower carbon emissions

-The Eco Team ensured the use of a cogeneration plant, which supplies the entire Potsdamer and the neighboring Leipziger Platz with power.
+The Eco team ensured the use of a cogeneration plant, which supplies the entire Potsdamer and the neighboring Leipziger Platz with power.
 Waste heat from the system meets all the heating and cooling needs.
-The result: A 75 percent reduction in carbon emissions compared to the originally planned separate plant rooms.
+The result is a 75 percent reduction in carbon emissions compared to the originally planned separate plant rooms.

 Environmentally friendly building materials used

-The Drees & Sommer team specified the use of mandatory ecological and healthy building materials for the most important trades.
-The result: A saving of more than 22 metric tons of HCFCs.
-The achievements of ‘the blue way’ were given retrospective recognition in 2012: The Potsdamer Platz became the first established quarter to be awarded the DGNB (German Sustainable Building Council) certificate in Silver.
+The Drees & Sommer team stipulated that ecological and healthy building materials had to be used for the most important trades.
+The result is a saving of more than 22 metric tons of HCFCs.
+The achievements of ‘the blue way’ were given retrospective recognition in 2012.
+The Potsdamer Platz became the first established quarter to be awarded the DGNB (German Sustainable Building Council) Silver Certificate.

-1999 – ahead of its time: Drees & Sommer in Stuttgart, Untere Waldplätze 11
+1999 – ahead of its time – Drees & Sommer in Untere Waldplätze 11, Stuttgart, Germany

-In 1999, the company took a new approach to saving energy in its new administrative building in Stuttgart.
+In 1999, the company took a new approach to saving energy in its new administrative building in Stuttgart, Germany.

 Reduced heating demand, use of geothermal energy

-A highly insulated facade and triple-glazing resulted in a massive reduction in heat demand.
+A highly insulated façade and triple-glazing resulted in a massive reduction in the heating requirement.
 Heating and cooling pipes installed in the concrete slabs (concrete core temperature control) turned the slabs into huge radiators.
 The use of geothermal energy with boreholes about 80 meters deep reduced energy consumption to one-fifth of the current standard.
 Carbon emissions were halved.

 Thanks to these characteristics, in 2009 the DGNB awarded it Gold certification in the New Building category – ten years after its construction!
 This was followed by DGNB Gold for Established Buildings in 2011.

-This, too, is an element of ‘the blue way’: Smooth cooperation between all project participants contributes significantly to the success and quality of a project.
+This, too, is an element of the blue way’: Smooth cooperation between all project participants contributes significantly to the success and quality of a project.
 Efficient project organization saves all stakeholders both time and money.
-As a central platform, PCS guarantees a standard data and document base.
+As a central platform, PCMS guarantees a standard data and document base.
 This ensures that the projects participants have ready access to all project data, in particular to planning documents, ensuring swift continued processing.
-Architects, principals, planner und contractors store their planning documents and minutes in the PCS, allowing time-saving exchange of data.
+Architects, principals, planners und contractors store their planning documents and minutes in the PCMS, allowing time-saving exchange of data.

 2007 – Drees & Sommer becomes a founding member of the DGNB